secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 4. Do I need this many "X" level (i.e. Senior Engineer)  team members in my current team state?
 Is there enough work at that level to be done?

-### FY25 Security Promotion Process
+### Security Promotion Process

 Giving and receiving feedback is a critical part of building high performing teams.
 Feedback from team members on key business results achieved is an important data point to consider when assessing team member promotion readiness.
-In an effort to continue to foster a feedback culture within the Security division and ensure we are calibrating collaboration effectiveness through business results, starting in FY25 Q3 we will be embedding a formal feedback touchpoint into our promotion process for the division. **Please note that the feedback does not determine whether the team member is ready for promotion in isolation, but is rather a data point to consider throughout the promotion planning and calibration process.**
+In an effort to continue to foster a feedback culture within the Security division and ensure we are calibrating collaboration effectiveness through business results, starting in FY25 Q3 we embedded a formal feedback touchpoint into our promotion process for the division. **Please note that the feedback does not determine whether the team member is ready for promotion in isolation, but is rather a data point to consider throughout the promotion planning and calibration process.**

 The steps below outline the process promotion candidates should follow to request feedback as part of our bi-annual promotion process, key due dates, and helpful resources for both promotion candidates and feedback providers to review.

 1. Team members aligns with manager on promotion readiness and candidacy
     - Ahead of requesting feedback, team members should have a conversation on promotion readiness with their manager.
 If there is alignment on readiness for the upcoming promotion cycle between both manager and team member, the team member qualifies as a "promotion candidate".
 Managers should ensure that the CISO direct in their leadership chain is also aware and supportive of the promotion candidacy before kicking off the process.
 This also creates space for early feedback.
-    - **Due date: 2024-05-31**
+    - **Due date: 2024-10-31**
 2. Team member completes their [promotion document](/handbook/people-group/promotions-transfers/#promotion-document)
     - The promotion document completion should be team member driven with manager support, review, and feedback.
 Ahead of requesting feedback, the promotion document should be complete, as it will serve as the baseline to provide feedback.
 Team members should ensure their manager has reviewed their promotion document and is aligned with the content ahead of requesting feedback.
-    - **Due date: 2024-06-06**
+    - **Due date: 2024-11-08**
 3. Team member makes a copy of feedback form template
     - This [Google Form](https://docs.google.com/forms/d/1h-_ZOQS8Hug168P76qgdO5Coj2rfPceLHZ6xjjLPWjQ/edit) provides a template for promotion feedback collection across the Security division to ensure consistency in the format and questions to facilitate more consistent and equitable [calibration process](/handbook/people-group/promotions-transfers/#calibration).
 This process focuses specifically on feedback related to the business results section of the promotion document to ensure feedback is consistently tied back to key deliverables that demonstrate next level performance.
     - *Each promotion candidate should make a copy of this form to use to collect feedback from their respective feedback providers.*
-    - **Due date: 2024-06-07**
 4. Team member identifies stakeholders for feedback request
     - Team members should ideally select 3-4 distinct team members to provide feedback across the three business results highlighted in their [promotion documents](/handbook/people-group/promotions-transfers/#promotion-document), but are required to select *at least* 2 distinct team members to provide feedback.
 All three of the business results highlighted in the promotion document should have feedback provided from at least one feedback provider.
 Team members should review their proposed feedback providers with their manager before sending out the feedback form to ensure alignment.
     - Requirements for feedback providers are: